Cymatics – The Visualization of Sound

 What is exactly cymatics and who named it?

 Cymatics is the common name for all phenomena that occur as a result of vibrations and waves on the formation of matter.
-A creator of cymatics, the Swiss physician and natural scientist Hans Jenny (1904 -1972), studied the influence of sound waves on the formation of shapes by exposing various media (powder, liquid) to different frequencies.
+The creator of cymatics, the Swiss physician and natural scientist Hans Jenny (1904 -1972), studied the influence of sound waves on the formation of shapes by exposing various media (powder, liquid) to different frequencies.
 He also coined the name Cymatics based on the Greek word Kyma (Wave).

 Hans Jenny was the first one to associate all wave-related phenomena in a broader sense with cymatics and bring them together in his book.
 The first volume of Cymatics: The Study of Wave Phenomena was published in 1967.
 The influence of sound waves on powdered substances and liquids was revealed to the world!
 Jenny discovered numerous similarities between seemingly unrelated phenomena and noted that in cymatics we can not observe particles apart from vibration.
 They make one whole.